ryansereno/ryansereno.github.io/markdown/micro-llm.md

 It ballooned into several weeks of researching matrix multiplication kernels, quantization, and solid state memory.

-I wanted to take this as far as possible so I could understand, at a fundamental level, what the minimum resources are to run one of these models.
+I wanted to take this as far as possible so I could understand, at a fundamental level, what minimum resources are required to run one of these models.

 >“What I cannot build, I do not understand” -Feynman